MFazio23/NovPubClub2015/slides/js-is-not/js-is-not-java.md

 + JS Math/Date are based on Java classes
 + Mainly a marketing gimmick
     + JS was told to have object and "look like Java"
++ Sun was an early primary supporter with Netscape, though
-+ Oracle does own the copyright for the "JavaScript" name, though.
+    + Oracle now owns the copyright for the "JavaScript" name.
++ Touted as similar to Visual Basic
+    + Easy for non-programmers to pick up